nick-esqueda/vanguard_de_project/README.md

 # Welcome to the Data Engineering Take Home Project!

 This is my submission for Vanguard's Data Engineering Apprenticeship take home project.

+Relevant files:

+* All python code for API calls, transformations, and visualizations can be found in the `app/` directory.

+* The SQLite database file `spotify.db` can be found inside `app/data/`

+* `visualizations.pdf` can be found in the root directory.

 ### Important: